DanielHopper/double-booked/README.md

 (defrecord Event [name start end])
 ```

 The `start` and `end` fields are ISO 8601 datetime strings.

-How precise these strings are is up to the user (both solutions will work for anything from date specificity to millisecond specificity)
+How precise these strings are is up to the user (up to millisecond specificity).

 Events are created like this: